- Attend a HPPLC Medical School Application Workshop (check the HPPLC Events Calendar for dates).

 - Work on writing personal statement.
 Keep a journal throughout the application process, and use it for ideas for your personal statement and secondary applications.

 - Research medical schools.
 Consult the Medical School Admissions Statistics chart available from the HPPLC office, which shows in-state and out-of-state acceptance rates, and the average grade point averages and average MCAT scores of accepted students.

-- Order transcripts from every school attended for AMCAS/AACOMAS.
+- Order transcripts from every school attended to be sent to AMCAS/AACOMAS.
 Use the AMCAS and AACOMAS Transcript Request forms to order transcripts for the centralized application services.

 - After you have taken the MCAT, begin work on your primary application (AMCAS and/or AACOMAS).
 You should generally try to complete the primary application by the time you receive your scores.

 - Once you receive your MCAT score, if you are ready to go ahead with the application process, submit your primary application as early as possible.
 Your letter of recommendation file does not have to be complete before you submit your primary application.